Market Analysts see CVS Health Corporation [CVS] falling to $100. Time to buy?

 CVS Health Corporation (NYSE: CVS) today announced operating results for the three months and year ended December 31, 2022.

-Over the last 12 months, CVS stock dropped by -14.35%.
-The one-year CVS Health Corporation stock forecast points to a potential upside of 22.92.
-The average equity rating for CVS stock is currently 2.20, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 7391461 shares changing hands.
+Over the past one week, the price volatility of CVS Health Corporation stands at 1.44% while the volatility over the past one month is 1.63%.

-The market cap for the stock reached $111.74 billion, with 1.31 billion shares outstanding and 1.28 billion shares in the current float.
-Compared to the average trading volume of 7.76M shares, CVS stock reached a trading volume of 7212622 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CVS stock reached $110.34 billion, with 1.31 billion shares outstanding and 1.28 billion shares in the current float.
+Compared to the average trading volume of 7.90M shares, CVS reached a trading volume of 7391461 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Evercore ISI have made an estimate for CVS Health Corporation shares, keeping their opinion on the stock as In-line, with their previous recommendation back on January 03, 2023.
 While these analysts kept the previous recommendation, Morgan Stanley dropped their target price from $124 to $119.
 The new note on the price target was released on November 23, 2022, representing the official price target for CVS Health Corporation stock.
 Previously, the target price had yet another raise to $120, while Loop Capital analysts kept a Buy rating on CVS stock.
 On May 27, 2022, analysts decreased their price target for CVS shares from 122 to 112.

-CVS Health Corporation [CVS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.50.
-With this latest performance, CVS shares gained by 0.71% in over the last four-week period, additionally sinking by -15.79% over the last 6 months – not to mention a drop of -14.35% in the past year of trading.
+CVS Health Corporation [CVS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.22.
+With this latest performance, CVS shares dropped by -3.22% in over the last four-week period, additionally sinking by -16.95% over the last 6 months – not to mention a drop of -15.81% in the past year of trading.

 CVS Health Corporation’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.70 and a Current Ratio set at 0.90.